djohnsonkc/angular-spa-starter/README.md

 Angular SPA Template
 ------------------
-Using Grunt to concat, minify and uglify assets.
-Ideally, serve one JavaScript file and one CSS file to the client.
+Using Grunt to concat, minify and uglify assets including css, JavaScript, images and HTML.
+Ideally, serve one minified and compressed JavaScript file and one minified CSS file to the client.
+We will also set the maxAge so that these assets can be cached by the client.

 The Node.js compression module will provide compression of files to the client.